How do I work out my tax?

 Remember that the tax year runs from 6 April one year to 5 April the next, for example, the tax year 2023/24 runs from 6 April 2023 to 5 April 2024.

 Working out your tax position is basically a four stage process, which we set out in the tax basics section.
 In stages one and two, you have to work out your taxable income and any allowances or deductions you are entitled to.

 In this employed section of our website, we provide further information on:

 that relate specifically to employees.

 HMRC have online tools to help you check the tax you are paying in the current year and have paid in past tax years.
 These can be found on GOV.UK.
-In order to access these services you need to have a Government Gateway account.
+In order to access some of these services you need to have a Personal Tax account (and thus, a Government Gateway account).

 Paul earns £20,000 per year, paid monthly (so £1,667 per month).
 His tax code is 1257L.
 This is Paul’s only income.